burchje/WearableSkinConductanceDevice/README.md

 Running the matlab code will prompt you to choose an excel file to pull data from, and then graph it.

+The python files are for connecting the device to a computer and downloading the data as an excel file.

 Questions about the code or other aspects of the project can be answered by reaching out to burchje@vcu.edu